 The University of Michigan Tauber Institute for Global Operations hosts the annual Leadership Forum to provide Tauber students with opportunities to learn directly from current leaders in Operations for top global firms.

-A panel discussion will offer insights into managing the complex fields of Aerospace, Energy, Technology, and Big-Box Retail, while striving to employ sustaniable practices in a rapidly evolving business landscape.
+A panel discussion offers Tauber students insights about managing the complex fields of Aerospace, Energy, Technology, and Big-Box Retail, while striving to employ sustainable practices in a rapidly evolving business landscape.

 2017 Tauber Leadership Forum Panel:

 Ed Petkus is currently responsible for engineering of all Boeing Commercial airplane development programs.
 Some of Petkus' prior roles include Director - deputy chief project engineer for the 787 derivatives program, vice president of Airplane Development and Engineering at Hawker Beechcraft, and Director of Product Development for the 787 program.

 Paul Fessler, is Senior Vice President of electrical operations at Detroit Edison, one of three major business units of DTE Energy, a Detroit-based diversified energy company involved in the development and management of energy-related businesses and services nationwide.
 Paul is responsible for the operation of the company’s fossil-fueled electric power plants, including engineering and capital projects.
 Fessler is a member of the Engineering Society of Detroit and the American Nuclear Society.
 Fessler served on various boards for the Institute of Nuclear Power Operations (INPO), where he was selected as sole U.S. representative for International Atomic Energy Agency (IAEA) missions to review reactor operations for Russian and East German nuclear reactors.

 Microsoft: Dan'l Lewin, Corporate VP Technology and Civic Engagement